Space Ace's laser just wouldn't be as glowy without underlighting.

 - Arguably, the lightsabers in the live action Star Wars movies could be said to use a kind of underlighting; the boundary between pre-CGI special effect scene composition and underlit animation can be blurry.

-- Also use for the Tron Lines on the original TRON, since lights on the costumes were impractical at the time.
+- Also use for the Tron Lines in the original TRON, since having lights on the costumes was impractical at the time.
+The writers referred to it as "backlit animation".
+The sequel drops it in favor of having light strips on the suits.

 - Underlighing was used on Peter Pan to make Tinkerbell glow.